 RACE LOCATION: just outside West Yellowstone, MT

 The race will start and end at the Old Airport on the west edge of West Yellowstone.
 There is a ton of parking there and it is easy walking distance from many hotels on the south side of town.
-The the race takes place on a dirt road and trail in Gallatin National Forest immediately southwest of West Yellowstone, MT.
+The the majority of the race takes place on a dirt road and trail in Gallatin National Forest immediately southwest of West Yellowstone, MT.
 The course starts flat but has a major and a minor hill that you need to train for.
 You can see a map and elevation profile below.
 The best part of the course is that you will be less than a mile from the west park entrance.
 That is 32 miles from Old Faithful

 and 24 miles from the Grand Prismatic Spring